michaelmonson/zombie/README.md

 Other important files that have conventional meaning

 - `server.js` is the default name for starting the application.
 This comes from Joyent's cloud server default configuration.
+- `app.js` is the application setup for express and middleware.
 - `index.js` is the file that will be included when the project is used as a submodule.
 Expose any API methods here.
 - `package.json` holds all the dependencies for the project.
 Any packages references in code should be initialized through here, and not installed globally